 - 4. On the Product-specific Prerequisite Checks screen, check for and correct any errors that may have occurred while Oracle Universal Installer was checking your system. - If you are installing Oracle Workflow middle tier only in an existing Oracle HTTP Server Oracle home, then you may need to manually verify that the selected Oracle home exists.
 Then, click Next. - 5.
-On the Oracle Workflow Middle Tier Configuration screen, specify the configuration settings needed for the Oracle Workflow middle tier. - To configure the Oracle Workflow middle tier, you must create a DAD in the mod_plsql configuration files and directory aliases in the Oracle HTTP Server configuration file.
+On the Oracle Workflow Middle Tier Configuration screen, specify the configuration settings needed for the Oracle Workflow middle tier.

+To configure the Oracle Workflow middle tier, you must create a database access descriptor (DAD) in the mod\plsql configuration files and directory aliases in the Oracle HTTP Server configuration file.
 Oracle Universal Installer completes these tasks for you using the information that you specify.